 Bronze Sculpture of the Honourable Brian Mulroney

-In addition to being a master painter whose reputation is well established, Mr. Gilles is also an expert sculptor.
+In addition to being a master painter whose reputation is well established, Mr. Giles is also an expert sculptor.
 During his long career, he has created numerous works to honour public figures, including the bust of his friend and 18th Prime Minister of Canada: Brian Mulroney.
 The artist carved the features of the man he knew when the two lived in Baie-Comeau in the 1950s.
 The smiling and enigmatic face in front of Baie-Comeau’s City Hall was born from memory and photographs.

-Figurative Art Symposium (Marquette area)
+Figurative Art Symposium (Marquette area) postponed to 2022

 Each June, close to 30 highly talented artists get together for the Baie-Comeau Painting Symposium.
 At every booth, you can meet the artists and discover their chosen techniques and passion.
 With hundreds of works painted on site, this prestigious event is the largest Figurative Art Symposium in North America; nothing less!
 It’s no surprise that Baie-Comeau residents are such avid art lovers.
 For over 30 years now, you can purchase original works during this unique annual event.

 Each year, from June to September, exhibitions about a variety of topics that have influenced the socio-economic, cultural, or sports development of Baie-Comois and North-Shorers are presented in their exhibition hall.
 If you thought you knew the region and its history well, you might be surprised and learn some unexpected facts!